Digital Drawing as Structural Thinking: From Archive to Magnetic Join

 Digital Translation and Constraint

-This process was deliberately iterative.
-Files were adjusted repeatedly, not to perfect them, but to understand where the limits lay.
+Iteration was deliberate.
+Files were revised not to perfect them, but to locate their limits.

 Designing for Failure